 Systemic & Family Constellations are booked in two-hour blocks, though the process can complete in less time.
 I work online with people around the world, and in-person in workshops hosted near my home in Portland, Oregon, USA.
 Individual constellations are profound.
 For complex circumstances, I relish series work, as it creates space and patience for the arc to be worked in layers while integrated.

-In addition to Systemic Constellations, I also offer Integration Sessions.
+In addition to Systemic Constellations and Systemic Coaching, I also offer Integration Sessions.
 From my view, integration is an important part of the process.
-After allowing some time for the Constellation to settle in the system, I’m happy to provide my clients with the opportunity to reflect on their experience with my support.
+After allowing time for the Constellation to settle in the system, I’m happy to provide clients the opportunity to reflect on their experience with my support.